jochenjonc/blog-component-state/README.md

 But what services are we interested in?

-Stateful services, and stateful services will, by definition, always provide there last emitted state.
+Stateful services and stateful services will, by definition, always provide there last emitted state.
 So if we compose other sources form services like `@ngRx/store` etc. we can assume they replay their last emitted state and we can run the composition.

-In worse case we could fix it by concating with an initial value.
+In worse case, we could fix it by contacting with an initial value.

-Let's see an simple example where we compose different sources in a service and and one of our sources is not replaying the last value:
+Let's see a simple example where we compose different sources in service and one of our sources is not replaying the last value:

 **Service:**
 ```typescript